 Uniformed and civilian leaders have created a perfect storm - providing political top cover to slash pay and benefits with repeated, alarming - and noticeably misleading - statements on personnel cost growth.
 View the 2014 MOAA Storming the Hill brochure.

-The Survivor Benefit Plan (SBP) allows servicemembers to pass on a portion of their military retired benefits to their survivors, which is why 78 percent of officers participate in it.
+The Survivor Benefit Plan (SBP) allows servicemembers to pass on a portion of their military retired benefits to their survivors, which is why so many officers participate in it.
 MOAA has created this publication, which includes worksheets, to help you in making your SBP decisions.

 When a family member dies, the last things on your mind are taxes and notifying pension-plan administrators.
 MOAA has created this checklist you can keep on hand to refer to when dealing with a death in the family.